Looking for a simple, low-cost, out-of-the-ordinary way to add a bit of pizzazz to your Christmas decor? And maybe at the last minute too?

 - Keep on until you have folded all the pages.

 - You now have a tree!
 Wasn’t that easy?
 And now you have a choice to make.
-You can either set your tree on the table, or on a stand, such as a candlestick or votive holder or other fun base.
+You can either set your tree on the table, or on a stand, such as a candlestick or votive holder or another fun base.
+For the “tree trunk,” I used a glass candlestick holder like this (affiliate link) for the many gifts I made.
 If you choose to use a stand, you can quit now with the folding if you wish.
 I like that look.
 However, if you are going to set it on the table, I suggest that you fold the bottom point of the “tie” to create a flat bottom for your tree.
 You may choose to tuck this flap inside the previous fold.
 If you have a lot of heavier pages, it may not be necessary to tuck in the page.

 - Stand back and admire your Folded Paperback Book Tree!